cedar-book/dev.bitshares.works-ts/core/wallet/import_account.md

 ## How to import a GUI-wallet account into CLI-wallet

 #### Table of Contents:
-- 1.Find your private keys in your GUI-wallet
+  1. Find your private keys in your GUI-wallet
-- 2.Connect to a CLI-wallet pointing it to a live node
+  2. Connect to a CLI-wallet pointing it to a live node
-- 3.Set a password and unlock
+  3. Set a password and unlock
-- 4.import key(s)
+  4. import key(s)
-- 5.Check your account
+  5. Check your account
-- Often use Commands
+  6. Often use Commands

 ***